Skip to main content

 • investigate the nature of the problems and likely causes

-• check the animal's progress
+• monitor the animal's progress

 • keep up to date with animal welfare regulations